zaratsian/network_topology_analysis/README.md

 <br>&ensp;&ensp;&ensp;&bull; Select the "Dashboard" notebook
 <br>&ensp;&ensp;&ensp;&bull; Run the notebook, and enter in new IP addresses (POI) as desired.
 <br>
-<br><b>Image 1: </b>Zeppelin notebook screenshot showing the user-input, where IP addresses (or points of interest) can be entered within the Zeppelin.
+<br><b>Screenshot #1: </b>Zeppelin notebook screenshot showing the user-input, where IP addresses (or points of interest) can be entered within the Zeppelin.
 This input is fed into a Spark job that fetches the data from HBase, performs data processing, then feeds the results to angular where it is rendered within Google Maps.
 <br><img src="images/zeppelin_screenshot1.png" class="inline"/>
 <br>
 <br>
-<br><b>Image 2: </b>Zeppelin notebook screenshot showing the IP traceroute from my home wifi in Raleigh to Google.com servers (in Mountain View, CA).
+<br><b>Screenshot #2: </b>Zeppelin notebook screenshot showing the IP traceroute from my home wifi in Raleigh to Google.com servers (in Mountain View, CA).
 <br><img src="images/zeppelin_screenshot2.png" class="inline"/>
 <br>
 <br><b>References:</b>